MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy.md

 - The end user must have a license for Microsoft Intune assigned to their Azure Active Directory account.
 See [Manage Intune licenses](../fundamentals/licenses-assign.md) to learn how to assign Intune licenses to end users.

 - The end user must belong to a security group that is targeted by an app protection policy.
 The same app protection policy must target the specific app being used.
-App protection policies can be created and deployed in the Intune console in the [Azure portal](https://portal.azure.com).
+App protection policies can be created and deployed in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 Security groups can currently be created in the [Microsoft 365 admin center](https://admin.microsoft.com).

 - The end user must sign into the app using their Azure AD account.